The Evolution of Business Operating Systems

 2. Inspiring Purpose

 The second of the Five Obsessions, Inspiring Purpose, is about storytelling.
 As humans, we are all storytellers.
 Most organizations make significant investments in PR and marketing, but it is almost always externally focused.
-Elite organizations also make investments in understanding, articulating, and in fact, marketing, their Just Cause and Daily Purpose internally.
+Elite organizations also make investments in understanding, articulating, and in fact, marketing things like their Just Cause, Daily Purpose, their vision, their strategic initiatives, and their Flywheel internally.
 This provides team members something that they can emotionally connect with, and when you bring an emotional connection to what you do and why you do it, you get better, more consistent performance, and you can accomplish even more and at a higher level.

 3. Optimized Playbooks